rm-hull/luma.lcd/doc/python-usage.rst

 Emulators
 ^^^^^^^^^
 There are various display emulators available for running code against, for debugging and screen capture functionality:

-* The :py:class:`luma.core.emulator.capture` device will persist a numbered PNG file to disk every time its ``display`` method is called.
+* The :py:class:`luma.emulator.device.capture` device will persist a numbered PNG file to disk every time its :py:meth:`~luma.emulator.device.capture.display` method is called.

-* The :py:class:`luma.core.emulator.gifanim` device will record every image when its ``display`` method is called, and on program exit (or Ctrl-C), will assemble the images into an animated GIF.
+* The :py:class:`luma.emulator.device.gifanim` device will record every image when its :py:metho:`~luma.emulator.device.gifanim.display` method is called, and on program exit (or Ctrl-C), will assemble the images into an animated GIF.

-* The :py:class:`luma.core.emulator.pygame` device uses the :py:mod:`pygame` library to
+* The :py:class:`luma.emulator.device.pygame` device uses the :py:mod:`pygame`
-  render the displayed image to a pygame display surface.
+  library to render the displayed image to a pygame display surface.

 Invoke the demos with::